-Not all of us are lucky enough to have an open-concept living room in their home.
+Not all of us are lucky enough to have an open concept living room in their home.
 Apartment dwellers and condo owners are in much smaller spaces, and even many who live in houses have more structured floor plans.
-Those in large homes with open-concept living rooms have a unique opportunity to create a truly beautiful design!
+Those in large households with open-concept living rooms have a unique opportunity to create a stunning design!

-There are so many advantages to having an open-concept living room.
+There are many advantages to having an open concept living room.
 These large, airy spaces typically include rooms beyond the living area, such as dining alcoves and open kitchens.
-This makes them perfect for large families – the layout makes it easier for parents to watch children while you multi-task.
-This is also an ideal set-up for those who enjoy entertaining.
-There is so much more space to work with, and you can arrange furniture and decor to accommodate for group gatherings.
-An open concept living room can also make smaller homes feel bigger, and provide a way to display antiques or collections.
+Open concept living rooms are perfect for large families – the layout makes it easier for parents to watch children while multi-tasking.
+It’s an ideal set-up for those who enjoy entertaining.
+There is so much more space to work with, and you can arrange furniture and decor to accommodate group gatherings.
+An open concept living room can also make a smaller home feel larger and provide ways to display antiques or collections.

-By carefully selecting your paint color palette, a professional painter can highlight the architectural details of the room and maximize your natural light, creating a beautiful open concept living room in your home, regardless of your budget.
+By carefully selecting paint colors, professional painters can highlight architectural details to maximize natural light and create a beautiful open concept living room.

 Choosing Paint Colors

-Your paint options are not limited with an open floor plan.
+You have limitless paint options for an open floor plan.
 One option is to choose a monochromatic paint scheme.
 Different tones of the same color can look inviting and elegant.
-Another way to add dimension is creating two-toned walls, with either monochromatic, complimentary or contrasting colors.
-This is typically defined with a chair rail molding, but could also include molding on the bottom section of the wall.
+Another way to add dimension is by creating two-toned walls, with either monochromatic, complementary, or contrasting colors.
+These walls are typically defined with a chair rail molding, but can also include molding on the bottom section of the wall.

-A third option is to create a focal wall that is a different, complementary or contrasting color to the other walls.
-This directs the eye to one area.
+A third option is to create a focal wall that is a different, complementary, or contrasting color to the other walls.
+Accent walls direct the eye to one area.
 One way to make your open space feel even larger is to paint all trim the same color as the walls.
-This connects the different areas seamlessly.
-In the above photo, Paintzen was hired to paint one dark accent wall and add one wallpaper accent wall within a large open space to keep it feeling connected.
-(Designer: Noz Design; Photo Credit: Colin Price.)
+Using one color connects the different areas seamlessly.
+In the photo above, Paintzen painted one dark accent wall and added one wallpaper accent wall within an open space to keep it feeling connected.

 Create Architectural Interest

 Something you should consider as you look at your open floor plan is architectural design.
-Ways to create architectural interest is to add crown molding, chair rail molding or molding on the lower half of the room.
+Create architectural interest with crown molding, chair rail molding, or molding on the lower half of the room.
 You can add molding to the ceiling, to an entire focal wall, or as art.
-Then, use paint colors to enhance elements either by painting them completely or by highlighting molding designs.
-Transitional areas, like hallways and nooks, can be highlighted with interesting family items.
-A nice paint will make these areas an interesting part of the space.
+Then, use paint colors to enhance elements either by painting them entirely or by highlighting molding designs.
+Transitional areas, like hallways and nooks, can highlight interesting family items.
+Beautiful paint will make these areas an exciting part of the space.